maisarah714/Khalas/README.md

  ### Functionalities ###

  **Students**
- * Register and login through this application.
+ * They can register and login through this application if they wanted to access this application.
- * Find and read all the details of the tutor.
+ * All the details of the tutor will be visible for them and they can see all the tutor details.
- * Book the tutorial sessions.
+ * If the wanted to make appointment, they can book the tutorial sessions in the book tuto screen.
- * Ask question to tutor through chatroom.
+ * User also can ask question to tutor through chatroom.
- * View their details.
+ * They also view their details that they input during the registration.

  **Tutors**
- * Register and login through this application.
+ * They can register and login through this application if they wanted to access this application.
- * Update their tutorial session.
+ * Tutor can update their tutorial session.
- * Accept or reject tutorial invitation
+ * The request for tutorial session can be accept or reject depends on the situation.
- * Chat with the other users.
+ * They can chat to the other users at the chat screen.
- * View students details
+ * Like students, tutor also can view students details.

 ## Screen Navigation